 One of the cheapest ways to buy Panther Martin spinners suitable for trout fishing is their Deadly dozen box.
 While not all the lures are ideal for trout, it is still a good way to get a dozen American made lures for just over $3 each.

-Panther Martin has many combinations packs, and I spent a long time studying their various packs, trying to find one with what I feel is my favorite combination of colors.
+Panther Martin has a wide selection of of packs, and I spent a long time studying their various packs, trying to find one with what I feel is my favorite combination of colors.

 Many were close, but the Pro guide Anywhere 6 Pack comes closest to what I feel works the best across a wide range of fishing conditions.
 The pack basically covers all the bases, with a silver spinner for sunny conditions, a gold and dark blade for cloudy conditions, and finally a more natural pattern for wary trout.
 At around $3.60 per spinner, it is a good saving over buying them individually.